saleel/nymdrive/README.md

 - Client app can be found in folder `/ui`
 - service-provider can be found in `/service-provider`

+Note: Even though the client can be theoretically built for Windows, Linux and Mac, **only Mac build is tested and available** for download at the moment.
+Feel free to build for Windows and Linux and raise an issue if you find any challenge.

 ## Running

 - Download NymDrive Client - [NymDrive v0.1.1](https://github.com/saleel/nymdrive/releases/download/0.1.1/NymDrive-mac.zip)
-- Run Nym web-socket client in your machine like `./nym-client run --id saleel`
+- Run Nym web-socket client in your machine like `./nym-client run --id client-id`
 - Open the NymDrive app.
 It should connect to your local Nym client and bring up the application.
 - Note: The service provider app will be hosted in a cloud provider.
 It may not work all the time due to connection timeout from the Nym client running in the server.
-- The address of the service provider is hardcoded in the client.
-The hosted server app will be listening to that address.
+- The address of the service provider is configurable in the client.
+The hosted server app will be listening to the default address configured in the app.
-- You can also chose to run your own service provider app.
-You will need to provide [Textile Buckets](https://docs.textile.io/buckets/) API keys as env variables.
+- You can chose to run your own service provider and have your client send messages to that (read below).
-- You will also need to edit the server app Nym address in `ui/electron/config.js`

 ## Running Locally / Development Mode

 To run the server app, go to `/service-provider` and run
 - `npm run start`

+- You will need to provide [Textile Buckets](https://docs.textile.io/buckets/) API keys for env variables (`THREAD_KEY` and `THREAD_SECRET`).
+- To update the client to point to your own service provider, update `NYM_SERVER_ADDRESS` key in `config.json` file in your Application Data folder.
+The AppData folder in Mac would be `~/Library/Application Support/nym-drive/`.

 To run the client app in dev mode, go to `/ui` and run both the commands below:

 - `npm run start-react`
 - `npm run electron`

+Tp build the client, run
+- `npm run make`

 ## TODO
 - Add file logger instead on console logs